I am glad I waited until the weekend because this one took a while: peach pizza with made-from-scratch ricotta cheese and cinnamon pizza crust.

 First up was the crust.
 Using the Valentino’s Pizza Crust recipe from allrecipes.com, stir one packet (1/4 ounce) of rapid-rise yeast into once cup of warm water.
 Allow the yeast to dissolve for a few minutes while whisking together 2 1/2 cups of flour, 1 tablespoon of sugar, 1 teaspoon of salt, and 1/2 teaspoon of cinnamon.
 Make a well in the center of the dry ingredients and pour the water and dissolved yeast into the well.
 Add about two tablespoons of olive oil to the mixture and stir until combined.
 Form the dough into a ball, coat it with olive oil, and let it sit covered with plastic wrap or a clean dish towel while the other ingredients receive attention.

 Next up was the ricotta cheese.
 The recipe for ricotta is pretty much the same everywhere, but I will credit the pizza feature in my most recent Country Living magazine for making it jump to mind.
 Bring 1/2 gallon of whole milk and 1 teaspoon of salt to a boil.
 Reduce the boil to a simmer and add 3 tablespoons of lemon juice (I used the juice from two lemons).
 Stir the milk mixture about one minute until curds form, then use a small colander or slotted spoon to transfer the curds to a large colander lined with cheese cloth.
 The large colander should sit above a large bowl that will catch the draining liquid.
-Allow the curds to drain and wah lah: fresh, creamy, delicious ricotta cheese.
+Allow the curds to drain and there you have it: fresh, creamy, delicious ricotta cheese.

 Finally, it was time to roll out the crust and assemble the pizza.
 I uncovered the dough, gave it a gentle punch or two, and rolled in out into a greased and floured 11 x 17 jelly roll pan.
 Any type of flat pan, sheet or pizza stone you have on hand is by all means acceptable.
 Very finely chopped peaches will act as the sauce.
 It is a good idea to allow the chopped peaches to drain on a paper towel for a few moments to avoid an overly watery pizza.
 Top the sauce with sliced peaches, onions, sausage, ricotta cheese, cilantro, and cinnamon.
 Pop it in the oven at 375 degrees, and wait just a few moments for your lunch, dinner or a delicious snack to bake.